Dummiesman/angel-file-formats/Midtown Madness 2/INST.md

 INSTComponentHeader
 {
-    unsigned short blockIndex;              // Index +1 of the block this
+    unsigned short room Index;              // Index of the room this
                                             // package is placed on
     unsigned short modifiers;               // Modifies the appearance of
                                             // the object, see below